christopher-altman/quantum-kernel/README.md

 - quantum kernel estimators for multiple feature maps
 - expressivity metrics including rank, spectrum, and capacity measures
-- controlled experiments comparing depth, width, and data regimesdata regimes
+- controlled experiments comparing depth, width, and data regimes

 All experiments can be executed directly via the provided scripts and notebooks.
 Default configurations reproduce the key expressivity results without modification.